Trinity Catholic College, Dunedin: Culture and performance

+The college art block (the former Dunedin Art School) has a suite of art, music and drama rooms, with the main building dedicated to music and art including a sound-proofed recording studio and practice rooms.
+The top floor, with natural light flooding in through the many windows, is used for training budding artists, echoing its traditional purpose.
+Drama rooms are in the adjoining one-story building.

 Remembering

 Trinity honours former students who died in war.
 Many former Christian Brothers students died on war service during the First World War.
 There were at least 83 war deaths from an average school attendance in 1893–1895 of 256 boys meaning that 32.42 percent of boys enrolled at that time died overseas in action.